Not sure about something? Our FAQs will help you find the answer you need!

 No. You cannot reserve additional tickets and pay for them later.

 You will collect your student ticket, guest tickets and any Clifton Package tickets from the Pavilion building on the day of the ceremony.
 You will be given a time slot and a location where students will register their attendance.
 Please bring with you some form of ID.

 I am an international student – how can I obtain a visa letter for my guests?

 If you or any of your guests require a visitor visa to enter the UK, you will need to obtain a letter of invitation.
 In order to do this, you will need to purchase your guest tickets online first and then complete a form which should be returned to the Academic Registry so we can produce the letters for you.

 If you need a visa for yourself, please complete this form which should also be returned to the Academic Registry so we can produce the letters for you.

 These are £5 each.
 We advise you to purchase one in advance on the web site when you book your guest tickets.
 Alternatively, tubes will be available to purchase on the day.

 Where and when can I collect my tube?

-If you pre-order a certificate tube online, you will be given a voucher with your guest tickets.
-Present this at the Student Services desk in Newton on the day and you will be given your tube.
+If you pre-order a certificate tube online, you will be given a voucher with your tickets.
+Present this in the Pavilion building on the day and you will be given your tube.